Deena Cortese Opens Up About The Struggles Of Filming ‘Jersey Shore’ While Being A Mom

 She explained, “The show is an opportunity for my family.
 It’s such a headspace.
 I want to just be with him 24-7, but at the same time this show gives him opportunities and I love being with my roommates.
 So it’s such a double-edged sword, you know?”

 Deena gave birth to her son back in January.
-She shared the news to her Instagram and revealed that she and her husband, Christopher Buckner, had named their baby boy Christopher John Buckner.
+She shared the news to her Instagram followers and revealed that she and her husband, Christopher Buckner, had named their baby boy Christopher John Buckner.
 Following his birth, she shared plenty of photos of her bundle of joy and has been sharing photos and updates with her fans ever since.

 Although she doesn’t have the opportunity to stay at home full time, she admitted that it isn’t too bad at that she can mostly stay at home with her son.